Treadmill running: what you need to know

 Treadmill running does not simulate downhill running

-While treadmills are great for up-hill training, you’ve probably realised by now that treadmills don’t include a downhill running option.
-This is a crucial component required in any training program, especially if competing outdoors.
+While running on the treadmill is great for up-hill training, especially if you live in a city, you’ve probably realised by now that treadmills don’t include a downhill running option… This is a crucial component required in any training program, especially if competing outdoors.

 Incline and speed max out